-A schedule of Proposed Charges was circulated for Members' consideration The Section 75 screening form had been reviewed, was circulated and EQIA was not required.
+A schedule of Proposed Charges is enclosed for Members' consideration.

 1. Trade Waste Collection Service

 Despite increases in the Landfill Tax Rate and operating costs, it is proposed to maintain waste charges at their current levels by achieving service efficiencies.